openedx/edx-documentation/en_us/data/source/data_czars/data_security.rst

 * Responsible for managing the set of credentials used to decrypt learner data from edX.

-* Knowledgeable about both technical and policy related security issues related to handling learner data.
+* Knowledgeable about both technical and policy oriented security issues related to handling learner data.

 For example, some member institutions name an academic professional or director level researcher with security expertise, and others use their chief technical